You embarked on the ketogenic diet journey and now you aren’t hungry.

 But what exactly do ketones do to help suppress the appetite?

-Such flatlining of blood glucose levels could lead to the better signaling of hunger.
+Such flatlining of blood glucose levels could lead to better signaling of hunger (7).

 Obviously, a suppressed appetite is good for keeping the number of calories consumed at bay.

-The basic premise of weight loss is consuming fewer calories than expelled.
+The basic premise of weight loss involves consuming fewer calories than are expelled.
 The fewer calories you eat compared to the number you expel, the more weight you’ll lose.

 Hormones and Appetite Regulation

-On the other hand, the ketogenic diet has been linked to a reduction in unnecessary hunger symptoms by having a suppressing effect on hunger hormones.
+On the other hand, the ketogenic diet has been linked to a reduction in hunger symptoms by having a suppressing effect on hunger hormones (9).

-Two hormones, in particular, come into play when it comes to regulating the appetite: leptin and ghrelin.
+In particular, two hormones come into play for the regulation of appetite: leptin and ghrelin.

-Leptin basically tells the hypothalamus that the body has enough fat, which should lead to a reduction in food intake in a healthy individual.
+Leptin basically tells the hypothalamus that the body has enough fat, which should lead to a reduction in food intake in a healthy individual (10).

-Ghrelin is a hormone that’s secreted by the stomach and relies on the food being eaten.
+Ghrelin is a hormone that’s secreted by the stomach and depends on the food being eaten.
 Before the body is fed, ghrelin exists in elevated levels in the body.

 This is when the brain is told that the body is hungry and needs to be fed.
-After eating, the level of ghrelin decreases, and the body is told to stop eating as no more food is required.
+After eating, the level of ghrelin decreases and the body is told to stop eating as no more food is required (11).

 As such, both leptin and ghrelin are important regulators of appetite.

-In a state of ketosis brought about by following a ketogenic diet, an increase in ghrelin is suppressed, which can reduce feelings of hunger.
+In a state of ketosis brought about by following the ketogenic diet, an increase in ghrelin is suppressed, which can reduce feelings of hunger.

-In fact, studies have shown an association between ketone production on a ketogenic diet and the suppression of ghrelin, which partially explains why dieters don’t feel as hungry, despite the cut in calories.
+In fact, studies have shown an association between ketone production on the ketogenic diet and the suppression of ghrelin, which partially explains why dieters don’t feel as hungry despite the cut in calories (12, 13).

-Not Hungry on Keto — Are There Side Effects?
+Not Hungry on Keto, But Are There Side Effects?

-Not having much of an appetite can be seen as a positive thing for those who are striving to shed unwanted body fat.
-But are there are drawbacks to losing your appetite while on a ketogenic diet?
+Not having much of an appetite can be positive for those striving to shed unwanted body fat.
+But are there are drawbacks to losing your appetite while on the ketogenic diet?

-Yes, there are certain negative side effects associated with loss of appetite, including the following:
+Yes, there are certain negative side effects associated with long-term loss of appetite, including the following (14):

 - Lack of motivation to participate in activities